ballerine-io/ballerine/README.md

 - **Workflow engine** - Orchestrates and automates the different system's parts.

 ####  In Development/testing - 🔨
-- **Plugin system** - Integrates with 3rd-party vendors, APIs, and databases.
+- **Plugin system** - Integrates with 3rd-party vendors, APIs, and data sources.

 - **Rule engine** - Leverage various rule types to ensure user compliance with your risk policy.